 Most heavy drinkers, including those who aren’t considered alcoholics, don’t talk to their doctors about their drinking habits.

-A new report from the U.S. Centers for Disease Control and Prevention (CDC) has found that just one in six adults—and only one in four binge drinkers—have discussed their drinking habits with their doctors.
+A (CDC) has found that just one in six adults—and only one in four binge drinkers—have discussed their drinking habits with their doctors.
 Moreover, those same people report that their doctors don’t warn them about the dangers of drinking too much.

 “The bottom line is that drinking too much is a problem in American society,” Dr. Thomas Frieden, director of the CDC, told reporters Tuesday.
 “It shouldn’t get a free pass in screening by health providers.”